You are here

 The NTCA is the peak primary industry body in the Northern Territory, representing over 90% of the Territory’s pastoral industry, from small family pastoral holdings and Indigenous enterprises to large corporate entities.
 The NTCA’s mission is to ‘Advance and protect the interests of cattle producers in the Northern Territory’.

-NTCA members manage over 700,000 km2 of the NT landmass and a total herd of over two million head of cattle
+NTCA members manage up to 700,000 km2 of the NT landmass and a total herd of over two million head of cattle

 Established in 1984, the NTCA comprises four branches, one for each of the main regions of the Northern Territory.
-Each branch is represented by a Chairperson and Vice-Chairperson from among the local pastoralists.
-The Branch Committee is the voice of members in their region.
+Each branch is represented by a Chair and Vice-Chair who are local elected pastoralists and run the quarterly meetings.
+They are the voice of members in their region and represent them at board meetings.

-The Executive Committee is formed of the NTCA President, the two representatives from each branch and the NTCA representatives to the two national representative bodies: Cattle Council of Australia and the National Farmers Federation.
-The NTCA works collaboratively with numerous community and industry groups.
+The NTCA 11-person board is made up of the two representatives from each branch as well as the NTCA President and the NTCA representatives to the two national representative bodies: Cattle Council of Australia and the National Farmers Federation.
+The NTCA board is in constant contact with the Darwin-based NTCA CEO and they meet in person quarterly to discuss industry issues and how best to bring about positive outcomes for NTCA members.

 Facts and Figures

-- Pastoralists generate 90% of the NT’s primary production value*
+- Pastoralists generate more than 85% of the NT’s primary production value*

-- 2.1 million cattle across 55% of the Territory’s land mass
+- There are 2.2 million cattle across 45% of the Territory’s land mass

 - 8,000 head of cattle is the average NT herd size